 Organized by Try Events, the Rubber Ducky Race takes place in Burnaby in October.
 There are three different runs on the same day including a half marathon.

-In 2023 the Rubber Ducky Race happened on October 15th.
-In 2024 it returns on Sunday, October 20th.
+In 2024 the Rubber Ducky Race happens on Sunday, October 20th.

-Other fall 2024 events in the series include the Boundary Bay Marathon (on November 3rd) and Vancouver Historic Half (on November 24th).
+Other fall 2024 events in the same series include the Boundary Bay Marathon (on November 3rd) and Vancouver Historic Half (on November 24th).
 All of these are great events and popular with runners.

 To register and for the event’s official website visit TryEvents.ca.